China’s Growing Love Affair With Sports: 3 Trends for Sports Marketing in China?

-The Beijing Winter Olympics has gone successfully, and the Chinese athletes have already won several medals—many of them gold!
+The Beijing Winter Olympics went successfully, and the Chinese athletes won several medals—many of them gold!
 The Beijing Winter Olympics has been excitedly awaited by the Chinese people because of the country’s immense success from the past Summer Olympics.

 Not only that, but Winter sports have also been booming because of the excitement over the Winter Olympics.
 The China General Administration of Sports revealed in 2016, a plan to build 650 skating rinks and 800 ski resorts by the end of this year.
 The government also reported that more than 300 million people in China have engaged in winter sports since it was announced that Beijing would hold the Winter Olympics.

 China is also home to the world’s largest beginners’ market for skiing and other winter sports.
 The number of visitors to skiing places in China went up from 5.5 million to 15.1 million during the years, 2009 to 2016.

 With the Chinese government showing obvious support for exercises and sporting activities, it is plain to see that we can expect a lot more from this market; not to mention the growing passion and love that Chinese people have begun to express for sports.
 The ongoing Winter Olympics seem to play a kindle to this passionate fire and consumers are sure to stay interested in this market, just as long as the government wholeheartedly backs it.

 With this many fans and support for the industry, the potential of this market is yet to be exhausted.

 Want to learn more about the latest updates on the China Market?
 Join our China Marketing Circle for individual and tailored corporate updates.